CaveAgent: Transforming LLMs into Stateful Runtime Operators: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable general knowledge acquisition and human-like reasoning capabilities, exhibiting exceptional performance across diverse natural language processing tasks.
-Building upon these foundational capabilities, tool-integrated reasoning (TIR) has enhanced LLM agent through reasoning to interact with external tools or application programming interfaces (APIs) in a multi-turn manner\footnote{In this paper, we refer to tool-use and function-calling interchangeably.} \citep{lu2023chameleon, shen2023hugginggpt, patil2024gorilla, qu2025tool}, thereby substantially expanding their information access and solution space.
-This largely amplifies the landscape of LLM agents to variety of domains, such as scientific discovery \citep{boiko2023emergent, bran2024chemcrow}, mathematical problem-solving \citep{gao2023pal, chen2022program}, Web GUI navigation \citep{zhou2023webarena, yao2022webshop} and Robotics \citep{driess2023palme, brohan2023rt2}.
+Large Language Models (LLMs) have demonstrated strong knowledge acquisition and reasoning capabilities across diverse natural language processing tasks.
+Building on these capabilities, tool-integrated reasoning (TIR) enables LLM agents to interact with external tools and APIs in a multi-turn manner\footnote{In this paper, we use tool use and function calling interchangeably.} \citep{lu2023chameleon, shen2023hugginggpt, patil2024gorilla, qu2025tool}, expanding their information access and solution space.
+This has extended LLM agents to various domains, including scientific discovery \citep{boiko2023emergent, bran2024chemcrow}, mathematical problem-solving \citep{gao2023pal, chen2022program}, Web GUI navigation \citep{zhou2023webarena, yao2022webshop}, and robotics \citep{driess2023palme, brohan2023rt2}.